Right arrowBosscoder School of Technology

 1st Year Computer Science Engineering Subjects

-These subjects help students develop logical thinking and coding skills, which are essential for advanced topics later.
+The first year focuses on building strong foundations in programming, mathematics, web development, and data science fundamentals.
+These subjects help students develop logical thinking, coding skills, and analytical abilities that are essential for advanced computer science topics later.

 Introduction to Computer Programming